 The human digestive system is a continuous long muscular tube starting at your mouth and ending at the anus.
-The systems breaks down food by mechanical and chemical means, and then absorbs the nutrients.
+The system breaks down food by mechanical and chemical means, and then absorbs the nutrients.

 The average amount a person eats per day is 1.5 kilograms, which is about 550 kilograms of food a year.
 That’s more than the weight of two bears!

-All of this food we eat goes to the hungry cells of our body.
-However, your cells can’t eat a whole salad, so the body must convert it into smaller molecules that the cells can use.
+All of this food we eat goes to the perpetually hungry cells of our body.
+However, your cells can’t eat a whole salad, so the body must convert it into smaller molecules that the cells can access and use.
 This is the primary function of our digestive system.
 Along with the circulatory system, the digestive system is a “meals on wheels” program for the cells of your body.

 If it weren’t for digestion, we wouldn’t have the energy to work and play.
 Not only that, but digestion enables the body to use the nutrients present in food to grow and renew itself.